MilesChou/slim-test/README.md

 }
 ```

-Then, you can use [Codeception Style](http://codeception.com/docs/modules/REST) to make assertion.
+Now, you can use [Codeception Style](http://codeception.com/docs/modules/REST) to make assertion.

 ```php
 public function testSeeResponseOk()